 Extensive critical reading and writing about texts, including literature.
 Emphasis on fluency in critical writing.
 Includes research skills and writing a critical, documented essay.

 ENG103.
 College Composition I - Honors (3).

-Extensive practice in composing essays.
-Emphasis on writing, reading, and critical thinking.
-Expanded ENG 101 content.
-Introduction to library skills.
+Composing expository and argumentative essays.
+Emphasis on the processes of writing, reading, and critical thinking.
+Expanded 101 content.
+Introduction to research and documentation.